MichaelMigacev/3DPrintYourBrain/README.md

 ```
 git clone https://github.com/MichaelMigacev/3DPrintYourBrain
 ```
-### 5. Setting up your files
+### 5. Setting up your Files
-Because a script will be running it is impoortant to replicate the intended folder structure like this:
+Because a script will be running it is important to replicate the intended folder structure like this:
 ```
 3DPrintYourBrain
 │   README.md